As Iran deal takes shape, Israel plays up regional common ground

 With divisions over the Palestinians as sharp as ever, none of the Sunni Arab states in the region have played up any level of cooperation with Israel over Iran.

-Saudi Arabia has always said it does not cooperate with Israel, a country which it does not recognize.
+Saudi Arabia has always said it does not cooperate with Israel, a country which it does not recognise.

-For its part, the United States is discussing boosting its defense assistance to Israel - in terms of both the quantity and quality of military equipment it provides - while talking to Jordan, Saudi Arabia and the Gulf about their defense needs.
+For its part, the United States is discussing boosting its defence assistance to Israel - in terms of both the quantity and quality of military equipment it provides - while talking to Jordan, Saudi Arabia and the Gulf about their defence needs.

 In an interview with Israel's Army Radio on Wednesday, the U.S. ambassador to Israel, Dan Shapiro, discussed the emerging nuclear deal at length, before adding at the end when asked about Israel's military edge if Iran is freed from sanctions: